tloveday/msp3/README.md

 - Users create reviews for MCU products released
     - Users can only review MCU prodcts that have be released
 - Users can access reviews made by other users for MCU products.
-    - Outcome
+    - Users can see reviews made by other users relevant to the movie/tv show being viewed
 - Users can amend and delete personal reivews for the MCU Products.
     - Users are able to edit personal reviews should thier opinions chnge over time.
 - Administrators (Admin) can edit MCU product information to keep informaton up to date
-    - Outcome
+    - Through the admin profile administators have the power to create and edit MCU product information as and when required.

 ### Further Testing
 Website was tested on a variety of browsers including Google Chrome, Safari, Firefox, And Edge.
-The website was viewed on a variety of devices including desktop, laptop and mobile on both iOS and Android.
+The website was viewed on a variety of devices including desktop, laptop and mobile on both iOS and Android operating systems.
+Through the Twich community of Warwick Zero, which featured during  - Interactive Front End

 ### Problems
 - Trying to workout how to include images in Mongo DB
     - This was worked around by inserting a movie/television show  specific "codeword" in Mongo DB which aligned with the images filename added to the repository.

 - Getting a Visual 5 star rating system controlled by JQuery to place information in the database upon submission of the review form.
-    - Through discsssion with Antonio, my mentor, he suggested I look into using a hidden input that recorded the inormation printed to the console when clicking the stars from the Javascript/JQuery file.
+    - Through discsssion with Antonio, my mentor, I included a hidden input that recorded the information printed to the console when clicking the stars from the Javascript/JQuery file.

-- Testing with friends reavealled that the guidance for users to Sign In/Register to make reviews should be clearer this was combated by ...
+-

 ### Further Development